bmsohwinc/my-cp/notes.md

             a) Sort the array and in single pass detect duplicate -- O(n log n + n) time and O(1) memory
             b) Use hashmap -- O(n) time and O(n) memory
     - check: link11
+12. Sliding Window is a good technique at times
+    - We can use some hashmap or some thing similar and pop out elements as we proceed thru the array to reach the answer
+    - check: link12

 ## Problem links
 - link1: